 Open NowBusiness

-The Certain Inputs to Manufacture program provides import duty concessions for Australian manufacturers importing eligible goods that have a demonstrated performance advantage over locally sourced alternatives.
-Approved applicants can import specified inputs duty-free if they apply before importation and provide an independent technical assessment.
+The Certain Inputs to Manufacture program provides import duty concessions for Australian manufacturers importing eligible goods that offer a demonstrable performance advantage over locally sourced alternatives.
+Applications must be submitted before the goods are imported.

 Deadline